kr-manish/aragorn/_posts/2018-10-03-Reversing-Portable-Executable.md

 ---
 layout: post
 title: Reversing Portable Executable
+description: Blog to understand PE file format and reversing it using microsoft's windbg debugger
 tags: [PE File, reversing, security, windows internals]
 ---
 The main aim of this blog is to correlate the Operating System Internals and the approach of Reverse Engineering a malware at code level.
 Here I will be showing what are the basic things that happen when a portable executable is started.